BramVerkuijlen/Portfolio-S5-Internship/Project/PortfolioTool.md

 *This is one of the first database diagrams I made.*

 ### Finding the Right Style

+For my project, there weren't any strict styling requirements, but because I didn't have a lot of experience with CSS and HTML, I decided to use a component library to help with styling.
+Additionally, because HightechXL was already using Tailwind in other applications, I decided to look for a component library that would work well with Tailwind.

 Preline was my first library choice because I liked how the components looked and because of the large number of custom components it offered.
 Preline worked well in the beginning of the project as it was easy to use and my application was still small and relatively simple.
 However, as I needed to implement more complicated components like a multi-select, I encountered difficulties with Preline.
 Specifically, some bugs made it impossible to use Preline's multi-select with Angular's reactive form system that I used to get data out of input components.
 Additionally, Preline used a LOT of Tailwind code, which was often hard to read.